There are 38 councillors, each one is elected for a period of four years to represent the residents in part of the district known as a Ward.

 Cllr Tom Wells, Leader of the Council and Portfolio Holder for Community Services

-Responsibilities: Lead on emergency planning, strategic leadership and direction, corporate communications and reputation management, community engagement and development including parish councils and schools, leisure strategy and delivery including sports promotion, lead on links with voluntary sector, young persons action plan, and arts and culture.
+Responsibilities: Strategic leadership and direction, lead on emergency planning, strategic leadership and direction, corporate communications and reputation management, lead on community transport and active travel, community engagement and development including parish councils and young people/schools, leisure strategy and delivery including sports promotion, lead on links with voluntary sector, and arts and culture.

 Cllr Natalie McVey, Deputy Leader and Portfolio Holder for Housing and Health

-Responsibilities: Deputise for the leader as appropriate, strategic housing function, homelessness and rough sleeping, private sector housing, strategic links with registered providers, health and wellbeing, ageing well, poverty alleviation, community safety, policing and crime matters including links with the office of the Police and Crime Commissioner.
+Responsibilities: Deputise for the leader as appropriate, strategic housing function, lead on links with registered housing providers, homelessness and rough sleeping, private sector housing, strategic links with registered providers, health and wellbeing including ageing well, poverty alleviation, community safety, policing and crime matters including links with the office of the Police and Crime Commissioner.

-Cllr Daniel Walton Portfolio Holder for Economic Development and Tourism
+Cllr Beverley Nielsen, Portfolio Holder for Economic Development and Tourism

-Responsibilities: Economic growth and prosperity, urban regeneration and town centres revitalisation, rural economy and growth matters, lead on community transport, tourism and visitor economy, strategic business liaison, skills and apprenticeships.
+Responsibilities: Economic growth and prosperity, urban regeneration and town centres revitalisation, rural economy and growth matters, tourism and visitor economy, strategic employment sites, strategic business liaison, skills and apprenticeships.

-Responsibilities: Business planning, financial strategy, planning and budget matters, ICT matters, corporate performance and strategy, property strategy and investments, human resources and legal, property and land assets, Civil Parking Enforcement.
+Responsibilities: Business planning, financial strategy, planning and budget matters, revenues and benefits, ICT matters, corporate performance and strategy, human resources and legal, property strategy and asset management, civil parking enforcement.

 Cllr David Harrison, Portfolio Holder for planning, infrastructure, and flooding

-Responsibilities: SWDPR strategic planning and JAP lead member, neighbourhood planning, heritage matters, building control, land charges and street naming, strategic transport and infrastructure, strategic and urban design policy and initiatives, land drainage and flooding, planning enforcement.
+Responsibilities: Strategic planning, SWDPR, and JAP lead member, neighbourhood planning, heritage matters, building control and planning enforcement, land charges and street naming, strategic transport and infrastructure, strategic and urban design policy and initiatives, land drainage and flooding.

-Cllr Beverley Nielsen, Portfolio Holder for Environmental Services
+Cllr John Raine, Portfolio Holder for Environmental Services

 Member Champions